10th August, 2020

 Well not quite.
-You might know where you’re going.
-But if you don’t check your car before you leave, you might not actually get there.
+If you don’t check your car before you leave, you might not make it to your destination.

 We frequently only use our cars for short journeys around town or low-speed commutes.
 Long trips cruising at motorway speeds can prompt problems if you’ve been neglectful of basic maintenance.

 Here are five tips to ensure that you arrive at your destination stress and trouble-free…

 1. Have the correct paperwork for driving abroad

 Breaking down in the UK can be a major hassle, but it can be a whole lot worse abroad.
 So wherever you’re going on holiday, it’s worthwhile sorting out breakdown cover before setting off.